 Like the Rainbow River, most accommodations are dated and then some.
 Some are some absolute S**t tips.
 We have had to check out of a place or two over the years.
 It took us a couple of years to find the hot spots, and now we have it down to a science!

 A massive advantage if you spend the weekend.
-The restaurant is fantastic, affordable and will cook your catch, including scallops.
-Therefore, if you are planning to stay here during scalloping season, you need to book ahead as it sells out way in advance.
+The restaurant is fantastic, affordable, and will cook your catch, including scallops.
+Therefore, if you plan to stay here during scalloping season, you need to book ahead as it sells out way in advance.
 Something else to note, ownership changed in 2017.
 Sadly, they now charge a “resort fee” in addition to the nightly rate, so make sure you factor this into the cost when booking.

 There are a couple of other reasonable places that won’t break the bank.
 I won’t recommend them.
 Having stayed there, I know there are better places to book.
 However, I would be happy to give you the information if the above two are not available or are too costly.
 Just shoot me a message, and I’ll share it.

-Manatees are large aquatic marine mammal measuring 10- to 15-feet-long and weighing one ton.
+Manatees are large aquatic marine mammals measuring 10- to 15-feet-long and weighing one ton.
 Manatees live in coastal waters and rivers, and they’re the ocean’s largest herbivore.
 They eat four to nine percent of their body weight each day, approximately two hundred pounds of food a day.
 They can swim up to in short bursts at 15 mph.
-However, they typically swim at five mph
+However, they typically swim at five mph.

 Swim With Manatees